lunarcloud/godot-both-flat-and-vr/README.md

-# Godot Example that Supports Both Flat & XR
+# Godot Project that Supports Both Flat & XR
 ![icon](icon.png)

 Get you a project template that can do both (XR and 'normal' 3D game).